 - Cambridge Who's Who Life Time Member, 2007

-- Francis Kelly Blomeyer Distinguished Chair in Cancer Research, 2008
+- Francis Kelly Blomeyer Distinguished Chair in Cancer Research, 2008 to present

 - "MilliPub Club" Award from Emory University School of Medicine, 2011, 2015-2017